btcpayserver/btcpayserver-doc/docs/Contribute/ContributeDev/ContributeDevCode.md

 ## Working with the Database

 BTCPay uses a PostgreSQL database by default.
-During development you can easily connect to your local BTCPay database.
+During development you can easily connect to it.
 This is helpful if you want to view how data is saved, modify records or use it to find issues during development.
-You can use the free tool [PgAdmin4](https://www.pgadmin.org/download/) to do this.
+You can use the free tool [PgAdmin4(https://www.pgadmin.org/download/) to do this.

 Start your BTCPay in your local environment and view your debug console to find your database connection details: